PhilClarkPhD/Coursera/README.md

 # Coursera
-Repo for Coursera Capstone Project
+Repo for jupyter notebooks from my capstone project in IBM's Data Science certificate on Coursera